-GENEVA — Government officials inflicted almost half of all the violence suffered by people risking grave dangers to transit through North Africa for a chance at news lives in Europe, the U.N. refugee agency and Danish Refugee Council reported on Wednesday.
+GENEVA (AN) — Government officials inflicted almost half of all the violence suffered by people risking grave dangers to transit through North Africa for a chance at news lives in Europe, the U.N. refugee agency and Danish Refugee Council reported on Wednesday.

 The two organizations’ report titled “On this journey, no one cares if you live or die” also found that due to borders closed by the COVID-19 pandemic, human smugglers are turning to even riskier travel routes to evade authorities while subjecting victims to increased abuse, exploitation and trafficking.

-Security forces, military, police and border officials were responsible for 47 percent of the abuses reported by almost 16,000 refugees and migrants traveling along the Central Mediterranean route who were interviewed during the past two years by the Danish Refugee Council’s Mixed Migration Center and the Office of the United Nations High Commissioner for Refugees, or UNHCR.
+Security forces, military, police and border officials were responsible for 47% of the abuses reported by almost 16,000 refugees and migrants traveling along the Central Mediterranean route who were interviewed during the past two years by the Danish Refugee Council's Mixed Migration Center and the Office of the United Nations High Commissioner for Refugees, or UNHCR.

 Men, women and children that survived the journeys to Libya, where boats depart for Italy, were traumatized with severe mental health issues.
 They saw random killings or endured torture, forced labor and beatings.
 Some were electrocuted, tied in stress positions or burnt with hot oil, melted plastic or metal.
 Rape and sexual violence was common, and many were forced into prostitution.